Online clothing retailers hunt for better fit to cut costly returns

 Returns are a major issue for Zalando as about half the products it sells are sent back.
 A tradition of catalog shopping with free returns means customers in its German home market are comfortable sending back unwanted goods.

-Problems with processing returns contributed to a third-quarter loss that prompted a sell-off in Zalando shares and sparked speculation it could be a takeover target for Chinese e-commerce giants like Alibaba (BABA.N) or JD.com (JD.O).
+Problems with processing returns contributed to a third-quarter loss that prompted a sell-off in Zalando shares and sparked speculation it could be a takeover target for Chinese e-commerce giants like Alibaba or JD.com.

 Zalando co-CEO Rubin Ritter said in November the problems with processing returns had been resolved and the company was taking steps to increase the profitability of smaller orders such as making size recommendations to reduce returns.